Basic Stance on Product Safety Management

 (Note) User: This includes customers and the consumers that are end-users.

-(Note) The following is stipulated in the Basic Principles of Toppan Printing’s Conduct Guidelines.
+(Note) The following is stipulated in the Basic Principles of Toppan’s Conduct Guidelines.

-Toppan Printing CO., LTD. Conduct Guidelines Chapter 1: Basic Principles
+Toppan Inc. Conduct Guidelines Chapter 1: Basic Principles

 5. Striving to improve quality and providing creations that contribute to customer satisfaction